R-nasPT/dev-resources/README.md

 ## Purpose

 I created this repository to:
-- Keep track of useful commands that I might forget
+- Keep track of useful commands that I might forget.
 - Store links to helpful resources I've found
 - Document information about libraries I use frequently